Rearrangements of gaussian fields: Asymptotic rearrangement of random fields

 \subsection{General results}

-The notation $\{Y_{n}~;~n\geq 1\}$ stands here for a sequence of smooth vector valued random functions, and $\{\mu_{n}=\mu_{Y_{n}}~;~n\geq 1\}$ are their distributions.
-In this section general results concerning the asymptotic of $(\mu_n)_{n \geq 1}$ are given.
-The objective is to obtain a deterministic limit measure $\mu$ of the $\mu_n$ , and use the consistency theorem \ref{ThmCty} We first derive an expression of the only possible limit $\mu$ with the help of Fubini's theorem: Given a measurable set $B$ of $\mathcal{B}_{d}$, we have
+The notation $\{Y_{n}~;~n\geq 1\}$ stands here for a sequence of smooth vector valued random fields, and $\{\mu_{n}=\mu_{Y_{n}}~;~n\geq 1\}$ are their distributions.
+In this section a general result concerning the asymptotics of $\{\mu_n;\,{n \geq 1}\}$ is given.
+The objective is to obtain a deterministic limit measure $\mu$ of the $\mu_n$ , and use the consistency Theorem \ref{ThmCty}.
+The primary condition for the convergence of $\mu_{n}$ is the convergence of the expectation

-Letting $n$ go to $\infty$ in (\ref{EquDstMun}) yields the following: \begin{Ps} We assume that the two following conditions hold: